 - Make sure that you and your child attend your school’s Post 16 Options event - usually held in the Autumn Term of Year 11.

 - Suggest that your child looks at the Help with choosing your post 16 options area of Careerpilot.

-- Suggest they complete the Careerpilot Career Tools (top right of student site) which will help them identify skills, experiences and achievement they already have - useful to promote on applications and at interviews.
+- Suggest they complete the Careerpilot Career Tools which will help them identify skills, experiences and achievement they already have.